Aeris111/CS_song/README.md

 | Spoken % in whole | - |
 | Putonghua exist in whole | The presence or absence of Putonghua in the song is indicated by True/False  |
 | both eng and spoken | The presence or absence in both Chinese and English is indicated by True/False |

+### __data/metadata_code.tsv__
+The data in this file is exactly the same as the data in `data/sheet1.tsv`, except that most of the values are calculated programmatically by specific codes.
+(Due to file size limitations on GitHub, it is not possible to showcase the complete set of calculated values in this file.)

 ## Annotation Tags